ICTU/quality-time/docs/src/usage.md

 After you've added a source, you can change the source type using the "Source type" drop-down menu.
 The available source types depend on the metric type.
 E.g. OWASP Dependency-Check supports the security warnings metric type, but GitLab does not so GitLab is not shown.

-By default, the name of the source equals the source type but this can be overridden using the "Source name" field.
+By default, the name of the source equals the name of its source location, or the source type if the source has no source location, but this can be overridden using the "Source name" field.

-The parameters that sources need differ per source type.
 Most sources need a URL, and optionally take either a username and password or a token so that *Quality-time* can access the source.
+These location parameters are not configured on the source itself, but in a source location.
+Use the "Source location" drop-down menu to select one of the source locations of the report.
+Only source locations with the same source type as the source are listed.
+If the report does not have a source location for the source type yet, expand the report title and add one in the "Source locations" tab.
+See [adding source locations](#adding-source-locations) below.

+The other parameters that sources need differ per source type.
+These parameters configure which data of the source is used for the metric, for example which branch to use or whether to count failed tests, errored tests, or both.
 If a parameter is required, this is indicated with an asterix (*) as shown below.

 ```{image} screenshots/editing_source.png
 :alt: Screenshot of dialog to edit source showing fields for the source type, source name, and source parameters such as URL and credentials